pyeventsourcing/eventsourcing/docs/topics/process.rst

         (Orders, Reservations, Orders, Payments, Orders),
     )

+Please note, aggregates are segregated within an application.
+Each application can only access from its repository the aggregates it has created.
+For example, an order aggregate created by the orders process will not be available in the repositories of the reservations and the payments applications.

+Application state is only propagated between process applications in a system through notification logs.
+If one application could use the aggregates of another application, processing could produce different results at different times, and in consequence the process wouldn't be reliable.

-In this system, the Orders process, specifically the Order aggregate combined with the Orders process policy, is more or less equivalent to "saga", or "process manager", or "workflow", in that it effectively controls a sequence of steps involving other bounded contexts and aggregates, steps that would otherwise perhaps be controlled with a "long-lived transaction".
-The convoluted design, of running everything through orders aggregate, is supposed to demonstrate how an aggregate can control a sequence of transactions.
-A simpler design, the payments process would respond directly to the reservation events.
+In this system, the Orders process, specifically the Order aggregate combined with the Orders process policy, is more or less equivalent to "saga", or "process manager", or "workflow", in that it effectively controls a sequence of steps involving other bounded contexts and other aggregates, steps that would otherwise perhaps be controlled with a "long-lived transaction".

-In this design, except for the definition and implementation of process, there are no special concepts or components.
-There are only policies and aggregates and events, and the way they are processed in a process application.
+..
+Except for the definition and implementation of process,
+.. there are no special concepts or components.
+There are only policies and
+.. aggregates and events, and the way they are processed in a process application.
-There isn't a special mechanism that provides reliability despite the rest of the system, each aggregate is equally capable of functioning as a saga object, every policy is capable of functioning as a process manager or workflow.
+..
+There isn't a special mechanism that provides reliability despite the rest
+.. of the system, each aggregate is equally capable of functioning as a saga object,
+.. every policy is capable of functioning as a process manager or workflow.
-There doesn't need to be a special mechanism for coding compensating transactions.
-If required, a failure (e.g. to make a payment) can be coded as an event that can processed to reverse previous steps (e.g. to cancel a reservation).
+..
+There doesn't need to be a special mechanism for coding compensating
+.. transactions.
+If required, a failure (e.g. to make a payment) can be
+.. coded as an event that can processed to reverse previous steps (e.g.
+.. to cancel a reservation).

 Single threaded system
 ----------------------